 Each month I run demographic data of comic “fans” based on data mined from Facebook.
 Due to popular demand, I have split out and launched a “European edition” that runs on the 15th of every month!

 This data is compiled using key terms, “likes,” users have as part of their profiles.
 Primarily terms are focused on generic ones such as “comics” or “graphic novels” or publishers.
 I stay away from specific characters, creators or series, because this does not indicate they are a comic book fan.
 Over 100 terms are used for this report.

 This data is important in that it shows who the potential comic audience could be.
 This is not purchasers, these are people who have shown an affinity for comics and are potential purchasers and those with an interest.

 Also, with this being online/technology, due to laws and restrictions, those under the age of 13 are likely underrepresented.
 Europe also has some other data restrictions that will be discussed below.

 Facebook Population: Over 110,000,000 in Europe

 That’s an increase of 13 million compared to the previous report.
 The previous month increased by 14 million.
 That’s 38 million more individuals compared to what I reported for the United States in the beginning of the month.

 Gender and Age

-And come back next month for a new look at the data!
-And on January 15th we’ll have the second report of Europe’s data!
+And come back next month for a new look at the data on the 1st and 15th of the month!